aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## EVPN Prevent Readvertise to Server

+### Description

+Configure route-map on eBGP sessions towards route-servers, where prefixes with the peer's ASN in the AS Path are filtered away.
+This is very useful in very large scale networks, where convergence will be quicker by not having to return all updates received from Route-server-1 to Router-server-2 just for Route-server-2 to throw them away because of AS Path loop detection.

 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |